TeamHell/SparkyMusic/README.md

 <details>

-  <summary> 🔥• Deploy to Okteto •🔥 </summary>
+  <summary> • Deploy to Okteto • </summary>

-<h4> Use okteto in the place of Heroku, as you wish, wherever you wanted to host the bot </h4>
+<h4> Use okteto in the place of Heroku, as you wish, wherever you wanted to host the bot. </h4>

 [![Deploy+On+Okteto](https://img.shields.io/badge/Deploy%20To%20Okteto-informational?style=for-the-badge&logo=Okteto)](https://cloud.okteto.com/deploy?repository=https://github.com/TeamHell/SparkyMusic)